Lawn & Garden Care

 Yard Design

 - Consider Installing a Rain Garden: Rain gardens are shallow depressions, often planted as flower beds, that temporarily collect and soak rainwater runoff.
-Rain gardens are a great way to catch runoff from roofs, driveways, patios, or lawns and help to filter and treat it before entering our waterways.
+Rain gardens are a great way to catch runoff from roofs, driveways, patios, or lawns and help to filter and treat it before it enters our waterways.

-- Plant Native Species: Native grasses and plants are usually more drought and pest resistant.
-Maintaining native plants require less work, less water, and might eliminate the need for using chemicals.
+- Plant Native Species: Native grasses and plants are usually more drought and pest-resistant.
+Maintaining native plants requires less work, less water, and might eliminate the need for using chemicals.

 - How-to videos to save water and remove your lawn from the California Water Board's Storm Water Program.

-- Our Water, Our World, provides information on managing home and garden pests in a manner that does not harm the environment or our water resources.
+- Northwest Center for Alternatives to Pesticides (NCAP) provides information on managing home and garden pests in a manner that does not harm the environment or our water resources.

 - Visit our Composting and Green Waste page for even more useful tips!